johynpapin/noise/doc/protocol.md

 ## Introduction

-This file details the commands that the protocol used between the server the web panel must support.
+This file details the commands that the protocol used between the server and the web panel must support.

 ## General commands